Called to Communion with Christ and one another

 MINISTERS OF THE WORD - Called to Proclaim

 Thornhill Ministries trains people for the ministry of reading in Church.
 Courses for readers normally take place in the parish and have elements of catechesis, practical and technical instruction, liturgical formation and guidance around current norms for the ministry.
 The sacrament of Christ, present in the Word, speaks not only to those who hear but in a particular way to those who become His instrument as they proclaim that Word to and for others.
-In the training of Ministers of the Word, we ensure due attention is paid to the faith and liturgical formation of those who will give voice to the Scriptures for the community of believers.
+Liturgical training helps for Ministers of the Word understand that their vocation is to give voice to the Scriptures for the community of believers.

 "Did not our hearts burn within us as He talked to us along the road?"